confluentinc/cp-demo/docs/hybrid-cloud.rst

    .. figure:: images/ccloud_ksqldb_stream.png

-#.
-Go to :ref:`cp-demo-ccloud-cleanup` and destroy the demo resources used.
-Important:

 .. important:: The ksqlDB cluster in |ccloud| has hourly charges even if you are not actively using it.
 Make sure to go to :ref:`cp-demo-ccloud-cleanup` in the Teardown module to destroy all cloud resources when you are finished.